 (1) An applicant for an assessment notice may withdraw the application at any time before the assessment notice is issued to the applicant.

+(2A) Subsection (1) does not apply if the CEO has issued an interim negative notice to the applicant that is current.

 (2) The applicant is taken to have withdrawn the application if —

-(a) the CEO cannot establish with certainty the applicant’s identity;
+(a) the CEO cannot establish with certainty the applicant’s identity, that the applicant is, or proposes to be, employed in child-related employment by another person or that the applicant carries on, or proposes to carry on, a child-related business (as the case may be); and

 (b) the CEO gives the applicant a written notice —

-(i) that asks the applicant to provide, within a reasonable specified time, specified information or documents that the CEO reasonably needs to establish the applicant’s identity; and
+(i) that asks the applicant to provide, within a reasonable specified time, specified information or documents that the CEO reasonably needs to establish any matter referred to in paragraph (a) that is relevant to the application; and

 (ii) that informs the applicant that, if the applicant does not comply with the request, the applicant’s application will be taken to have been withdrawn;